-MCPS asserts that there are nineteen principal departments of the Executive Branch of State government and that county boards of education are not included among these departments, nor any subsidiary thereof.
-MCPS further contends that, pursuant to precedent from the Court of Appeals, county boards of education are not divisions or units within the MSDE.8 Finally, MCPS maintains that the DBM's determination that the
+of State government and that county boards of education are not included among these departments, nor any subsidiary thereof.
+MCPS further contends that, pursuant to precedent from the Court of Appeals, county boards of education are not divisions or units within MSDE.
+Finally, MCPS maintains that the DBM's determination that the County Board was not within the executive branch is entitled to substantial weight because it is the agency responsible for overseeing the WBL.